 - Can I restore my Mac's backup to another computer?

 - Apple Kbase #HT204350: Move your content to a new Mac

 When you boot your Mac while holding down the Option key (Intel Macs) or the Power button (Apple Silicon Macs), the Mac Startup Manager will display a list of available startup devices.
 Using only device drivers that are stored on your Mac's firmware chip, the firmware will scan all of your SATA, PCI, USB, and Thunderbolt busses for hard drive devices, then read those hard drive volume headers to determine if a macOS system is available on each volume.
-Ordinarily, a CCC bootable backup volume will appear in this list, but occasionally your Mac's firmware may have difficulty discovering the hardware that hosts your backup.
+Ordinarily, a CCC-created copy of your system volume will appear in this list, but occasionally your Mac's firmware may have difficulty discovering the hardware that hosts your backup.

 - Restart your Mac while holding down Command(⌘) and the "R" keys.

 - Choose Startup Security Utility from the Utilities menu in the menu bar (see this screenshot for clarification)

 - Click the Enter macOS Password button, then choose an administrator account and enter its password.